International migration

 The length of required work experience may vary between visa types but must also meet NT Health requirements.

-Northern Territory employer-sponsored visas require you to have at least 3 years of relevant work experience in an advertised specialty field and in a country with like-for-like AHPRA registration.
+Northern Territory employer-sponsored visas require you to have at least 5 years post graduate experience with at least 3 years of relevant work experience in an advertised specialty field and in a country with like-for-like AHPRA registration.

 IMGs can enter Australia on a temporary or permanent basis to fill positions in the medical workforce that cannot be readily filled by a suitably qualified Australian doctor.